Salar-codeing/Samu-RI_Discord_Bot/README.md

 # Samu-RI_Discord_Bot
 A discord bot made with python

-NOTE: replace the 'TOKEN' with your bots token
+NOTE: replace the 'TOKEN' with your bots token on the last line of the code

 FEATURES: